What is Oral Cancer?

-Oral cancer can be detected through a routine dental examination where the dentist will feel the oral cavity for indications of irregularity in the face, head, neck, and other areas of the oral and maxillofacial region.
+Oral cancer can be detected through a routine dental examination where the dentist will feel the oral cavity for indications of irregularity in the face, head, neck, and other oral and maxillofacial region areas.

 If a lump or suspicious-looking area has been detected, the dentist or doctor will direct the patient to an ear, nose, and throat doctor or an oral and maxillofacial surgeon who will do a complete head and neck exam.

-To confirm the make-up of a suspicious lump or area, a biopsy may be required where a small part of the tissue is removed and looked under a microscope.
+To confirm a suspicious lump or area's make-up, a biopsy may be required where a small part of the tissue is removed and looked under a microscope.
 Through this procedure, the presence of cancer can be observed and confirmed.
-Different types of biopsy may be used to detect cancer depending on the case.
-These types include exfoliative cytology, incisional biopsy, and fine needle aspiration biopsy.
+Different types of biopsy may be used to detect cancer, depending on the case.
+These types include exfoliative cytology, incisional biopsy, and fine-needle aspiration biopsy.